 Parkinson’s disease is a chronic, progressive neurodegenerative condition that occurs secondary to loss of dopaminergic neurones within the substantia nigra.

-Parkinson’s disease is characterised by parkinsonism.
-Parkinsonism describes the presence of bradykinesia and at least one of the other major features of resting tremor, rigidity and/or postural instability.
+Parkinson’s disease is the most common form of parkinsonism.
+Parkinsonism describes the presence of bradykinesia and at least one of the following:

 The basal ganglia are collections of nuclei found in the subcortical white matter.

 The basal ganglia describe a series of cell bodies (i.e. gray matter) that are located together within the deep subcortical white matter of the brain.